Starter – use this handy chart to help you keep track of your feeding times.

-- Using your hands gather everything, gently pressing into a sticky ball of dough.
+- Using your hands gather everything together, gently pressing into a ball of dough.

 - Knead the dough in the bowl for 100 presses without adding flour.

-- Turn your mixing bowl upside down, place it over the banneton and leave in a warm place until double in size which may take 4 – 12 hours.
+- Invert a large bowl over the dough bowl and leave in a warm place until double in size which may take 4–12 hours.